Matthew 5:1-48

 God knows when a man's anger is equivalent to murder. v.21-22

-Therefore, deal with anger before you are called to account for it. v.23-26
+Therefore, deal with anger before He calls you to account for it (v.23-26).

 hath committed adultery with her already in his heart.